 Site-level signals:

-These signals mirror academic publication standards.
+These signals mirror academic publication standards and work similarly across multi-platform AEO strategies.

 Monitor whether your research-oriented content earns citations: